-We have audited the financial statements of Ceybank High Yield Fund ("the Fund") which comprise the statement of financial position as at 31 December 2018, and the statement of comprehensive income, statement of changes in unit holders' funds and, statement of cash flows for the thirteen months period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ceybank High Yield Fund ("the Fund") which comprise the statement of financial position as at 31 December 2019, and the statement of comprehensive income, statement of changes in unit holders' funds and, statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at 31 December 2018, and of its financial performance and its cash flows for the thirteen months period then ended in accordance with Sri Lanka Accounting Standards.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at 31 December 2019, and of its financial performance and its cash flows for the year then ended in accordance with Sri Lanka Accounting Standards.